stefanvstein/testify/README.md

 Other parts of the the source file will be considered before evaluating the test-comments, slightly different depending on evaluation method.
 The test-comments are thereafter evaluated from top to bottom as they appear.

-*Note that it is the source code that is being evaluated, hence the source code has to be available for the classloader.*
+*Note that it is the source code that is being evaluated, hence the source code has to be available for the classloader.
+Only well known source code should be evaluated as the clojure reader is not designed for reading unknown data.*

 Every step and its result will be printed to \*out\*, like: